cooljith91112/cooljith91112/README.md

 - ⚡ Fun fact: **I hate politics but love to debate about it.**

 ### Note
-I'm in a process of moving/synching my repos to sourcehut.
-You can find my repos here [🔗 https://sr.ht/~cooljith91112/][sourcehut]
+I'm in a process of moving/synching my repos to my personal git.
+You can find my repos here [🔗 https://gitbucket.indrajith.dev/][personal-git]

 ### My Websites:
 [🔗 Things of Internet][things-of-internet] - A Decentralized Website hosted on IPFS.